 Name of entity:

-Ac Islot Ltd
+Adslot Ltd

 ABN / ARBN: Financial year ended:

-70 001 287 510 30 June 2016
+70 001 287 510 30 June 2017

-Our c orporate governance statement 2 for the ab ove period above can be found at: 3

-☐ These pages of our annual report:

-X This URL on our website: www.adslot.com/investor-relations/corporate-governance/

-The Corporate Governance Statement is accurate and up to date as at 30 August 2016 and has been approved by the board.

-The a The annexure includes a key to where our corporate governance disclosures can be located.
+Our corporate governance statement2 for the above period above can be found at:3 These pages of our annual report: This URL on our website: www.adslot.com/investor-relations/corporate-governance/ The Corporate Governance Statement is accurate and up to date as at 28 August 2017 and has been approved by the board.
+The annexure includes a key to where our corporate governance disclosures can be located.

-Date [.]
-Date: 31 August 2016
+Date: 28 August 2017

+Name of Director or Secretary authorising lodgement: Ben Dixon (Company Secretary)